Give Me 5 For Kids 80's Quiz Night

 Get ready for a timewarp as we head back to the 80's!

-Give Me 5 For Kids is running in June and we've got an 80’s quiz night on Saturday the 8th of June at the Northam Country Club.
+Give Me 5 For Kids is running in June and we've got an 80’s quiz night on Saturday the 15th of June at the Merredin Regional Community and Leisure Centre.

 The evening starts at 7pm.